YahooArchive/guerilla/wiki/iOS.md

 			...
 ```

-These sythesized entries are available in the info logging output.
+These synthesized entries are visible along with the standard config device entries via the web ui for each worker.